Last Updated: January 2019

 What type of information is collected?

-The personal information we collect might include your:
+The Personal Data we collect might include your:

 Name; address; email address; social media handles; IP address; the type of device through which you browse our Website which may including the operating system; your location; time date and duration of your visit to our Website; and previous visits to our Website.

-We use personal information about you in connection with the following purposes:
+We use Personal Data about you in connection with the following purposes:

 Provision of services and management: